Hal Mohr: Early life and career

-In 1915, in an early example of an exploitation film peddled directly to theater owners, Mohr and Sol Lesser produced and directed a film The Last Night of the Barbary Coast.
+In 1913, in an early example of an exploitation film peddled directly to theater owners, producer Sol Lesser hired Mohr to make The Last Night of the Barbary Coast.
 This film purported to show the last night of the depraved Barbary Coast red-light district of San Francisco before it was shut down by the police.
-(The area was not actually closed down until 1917.)
+(The area was not closed down until 1917.)
 This is now considered a lost film.

+Inspired by the moving shots in the Italian movie, Cabiria, Mohr developed a camera with special tracking abilities for his 1914 film, Pan's Mountain.
+The following year, he moved to Hollywood and began working at Universal City to gain further experience in the industry.

+In 1927, Mohr filmed The Jazz Singer for Warner Brothers.

 Although Mohr mainly worked as a cinema portraitist on movies such as The Wedding March, A Midsummer Night's Dream, and the Technicolor The Phantom of the Opera, he was passionate about exploring the limits of the camera.
 Mohr shot in deep focus years before Gregg Toland – Bullets or Ballots and The Green Pastures were both shot in deep focus.

-He was inspired by the moving shots in the Italian movie, Cabiria, and developed a camera with special tracking abilities for his 1914 film, Pan's Mountain.